-Student health and safety are of primary concern at the College.
-As such, in cases of significant intoxication as a result of alcohol or other substances, the College encourages individuals to seek medical assistance for themselves or others.
+Student health and safety are of primary concern at the university.
+As such, in cases of significant intoxication as a result of alcohol or other substances, the university encourages individuals to seek medical assistance for themselves or others.

-If medical assistance is sought, the Dean of Students Office will not pursue conduct charges against the following individuals for violations of the College’s Alcoholic Beverages or Drugs policies:
+If medical assistance is sought, the Dean of Students Office will not pursue conduct charges against the following individuals for violations of the university’s Alcoholic Beverages or Drugs policies:

 - The intoxicated student and